Ruth2014/bio2092/04_Microbial_genomics/README.md

 ## Task 4.
 View the raw data using the Integrated Genome Viewer (IGV) software

-We are going to use the IGV software (Thorvaldsdottir *et al.*, 2013) to view the genome sequence reads aligned against a reference genome (as discussed in previous lectures and as you have used previously in practicals).
+We are going to use [the IGV software](https://www.ncbi.nlm.nih.gov/pubmed/?term=22517427) to view the genome sequence reads aligned against a reference genome (as discussed in previous lectures and as you have used previously in practicals).
 It will look something like the images below: